Division of Equity and Engagement

 on campus feels safe.
 We are also working closely with local law enforcement agencies to

-• A day of reflection: I encourage all of us to use October 7th as a day to reflect.
+ensure a calm, supportive environment in collaboration with our community partners. - A day of reflection: I encourage all of us to use October 7th as a day to reflect.
 Whether you

 attend a class, join a discussion, or take time for personal contemplation, let's make this a

-• Support is Available: Please take time to prioritize your own mental health and well-being
+day for thoughtful reflection. - Support is Available: Please take time to prioritize your own mental health and well-being

 during this time, and remember that supportive resources are available.
 Counseling